Table of Contents

 a) be enlisted with the Phil Air Force

-b) representing the Phil Air Force at the time the record was set
+b) representing the Phil Air Force at the time and set the record

 4×100 Set Record

-The previous mark was held from the 2005 Manila SEA Games and belonged to Albert Salcedo, Ralph Soguilon, Henry Dagmil and Alex Gabito with a mark of 40.55.
+The previous mark was held from the 2005 Manila SEA Games.
+And belonged to Albert Salcedo, Ralph Soguilon, Henry Dagmil, and Alex Gabito with 40.55.

 There is still a year and a half to the next SEA Games.

-It seems odd that Air-force is restricted to only including those enlisted in Air-force, whereas schools and other teams are allowed to include students not enlisted at that school.
+It seems odd that Air-force is restricted to including those enlisted in Air-force, whereas schools and other teams can include students not enlisted at that school.